-Compared to Alternative B, Alternative D has a reduction of 1,051 AUMs and 31,058 acres:

-- Domestic sheep/goat grazing would not be permitted on the American Lake, Henson Creek, and American Flats. - 5,153 fewer pasture acres on the West Powderhorn and Devils Lake Allotments, and 5,654 fewer pasture acres on the Sapinero Mesa Allotment would be available for domestic sheep/goat grazing.
-New terms would be implemented to reduce grazing impacts on soil productivity, riparian systems, plant communities, and water quality (see Appendix B). - In addition, new terms and conditions would apply.
+Compared to Alternative B, Alternative D has a reduction of 1,051 AUMs and 31,058 acres.
+Domestic sheep/goat grazing would not be permitted on the American Lake, Henson Creek, and American Flats.
+5,153 fewer pasture acres on the West Powderhorn and Devils Lake Allotments, and 5,654 fewer pasture acres on the Sapinero Mesa Allotment would be available for domestic sheep/goat grazing.
+New terms and conditions would be implemented to reduce grazing impacts on soil productivity, riparian systems, plant communities, and water quality (see Appendix B).
 What effect would Alternative D (Domestic Sheep/Goat Grazing Authorized Outside of Overall Bighorn Range) have on the ability of the public lands within the American Lake Allotment to meet the land health standard for upland soils?

-Under Alternative D, 34,652 acres would be available for domestic sheep and goat grazing.
-The area available for domestic sheep and goat grazing would be reduced by 31,058 acres on six allotments (American Lake, Henson Creek, American Flats, West Powderhorn, Devils Lake, and Sapinero Mesa).
-Soils in grazed areas would be more susceptible to soil erosion than similar ungrazed areas; however, terms and conditions outlined under Alternative A would be applied to all grazed allotments that would protect and maintain soil health (see Appendix B).
+Under Alternative D, the area available for domestic sheep and goat grazing would be reduced by 29,062 acres as there would be no grazing within American Flats, America Lake, and Henson Creek allotments and portions of West Powderhorn, Devils Creek, and Sapinero Mesa, including 100 acres of soils not currently meeting land heath.
+Soils in grazed areas would be more susceptible to soil erosion from livestock grazing than similar ungrazed areas; however, terms and conditions would be applied to all grazed allotments and would protect and maintain soil health (see Appendix B).

-There would be 5,299 acres of tundra and fell fields available for livestock grazing, and these would therefore be more susceptible to loss of tundra habitat than similar ungrazed areas.
-This is 7,085 acres less tundra habitat than are available for sheep and goat grazing under the No Action (Alternative B).
+The 5,299 acres of tundra and fell fields available for livestock grazing would be more susceptible to loss of tundra habitat than similar ungrazed areas.

-Domestic sheep and goat grazing would have an unknown impact on the 1,600 acres of soils in the Sapinero Mesa and Goose Creek Allotments with low ground cover, erosion and bare ground.
-It is unclear why these soils have been altered from natural conditions; therefore, it is not known if domestic sheep grazing is contributing to the problems; however, it should be noted that 5,654 fewer acres in the Sapinero Mesa Allotment would be available for grazing under this alternative as opposed to the No Action and Proposed Action.
+Domestic sheep grazing would have an uncertain impact on the 1,500 acres of soils in the Sapinero Mesa and Goose Creek Allotments with low ground cover, erosion and bare ground.
+It is unclear why these soils have been altered from natural conditions; therefore, it is not known if domestic sheep grazing is contributing to the problems; however, it should be noted that 5,668 fewer acres in the Sapinero Mesa Allotment would be available for grazing under this alternative as opposed to the No Action and Proposed Action.